chrisluedtke/ACM-School-Placement/README.md

 ## Project Description

-Each year City Year places AmeriCorps Members (ACMs) in one of 26 Chicago Public Schools to serve as near-peer tutors and mentors.
-We are building a tool that will suggest school placements based on various demographic features and school needs.
-Our current iteration is an Excel Workbook which makes extensive use of VBA, but suffers from poor performance and a clunky user interface.
-The goal of this project is to correct these problems using R and Power BI, where the data can be processed in a parallelized way and visualized with greater transparency.
+Each year City Year places 250 AmeriCorps Members (ACMs) in 26 Chicago Public Schools to serve as near-peer tutors and mentors.
+We are building a tool that produces diverse teams with conisderation of ACM commute times, preferences, skills, and school needs.

 ## Tools
 * R and the [matchingMarkets package](https://cran.r-project.org/web/packages/matchingMarkets/matchingMarkets.pdf) or [GenSA package](https://cran.r-project.org/web/packages/GenSA/GenSA.pdf)